 - Don’t Pay Interest on Your Credit Cards

 - Reduce Discretionary Spending

 - Save Your Windfalls in an Emergency Fund

 - Make Your Savings Automatic

-Can you save $10k in a year?
-Saving $10,000 seems like an insurmountable task.
-But if you break it down, it’s much more manageable.
+Saving $10,000 may seem like an insurmountable task, but if you break it down, it’s much more manageable.
 If you want to save $10,000 in a year, you’ll need to shave $833.33 off your monthly budget.

 To know where you can save money, you first have to know where your money is going.
 Look over your bank and credit card statements for the past year to determine what you’re spending money on.

 Look at essential costs, such as housing, transportation, food, utilities, healthcare and loan payments.
 Any cost besides the essentials could be easier to edit down.
 For example, you might cut back on clothing purchases, or shop at less expensive stores.

 Look at your budget to see what you can do without.
 For example, subscriptions such as streaming services are billed every month, and then you forget about them.
 Look carefully to see which ones you can eliminate.
 And don’t let the fact that they’re low-priced fool you — eliminating a few subscriptions at just $5 each per month can add up pretty quickly.